Common Good Schools programme

 Why do it?

-The components draw on Common Good Thinking and are designed to enhance character education by encouraging independence of thought and an understanding of humanity that enables young people to discern their unique vocation in relationship with others.
+The components of Common Good Schools draw on Common Good Thinking and are designed to enhance character education by encouraging independence of thought and an understanding of humanity that enables young people to discern their unique vocation in relationship with others.
 The programme is designed to help a school foster greater community engagement and pride at a local level.

 We have set ourselves a broad two year pilot phase.
-If you would like your school to get involved, please email Bryony Wells to find out more at: email@example.com
+If you would like your school to get involved, first watch our introductory presentation (contains speaker notes if you want to share it with colleagues) and then email: email@example.com

 We are delighted to be partnering with St John Bosco College in Battersea, London, whose staff (as pictured above) are currently trialling the resources.